-Counties that do not meet the threshold for a particular measure are required to develop a PIP indicating the steps they will take to improve performance on that measure.
-Counties/SDAs that experienced an extraordinary, unforeseen event that they believe prevented them from meeting a threshold had the opportunity to file a claim for extenuating circumstances.
-The essential nature of an extenuating circumstance is that it is sudden, unforeseeable and beyond the county/SDA's control.
+Counties that do not meet the threshold for a particular measure are required to develop a PIP that indicates the steps they will take to improve performance on that measure.
+Counties experiencing an extraordinary, unforeseen event that they believe prevented them from meeting a threshold have the opportunity to file a claim for extenuating circumstances.
+The essential nature of an extenuating circumstance is that it is sudden, unforeseeable, and beyond the county's control.

-Fiscal penalties and transfer of responsibility for services to another county or DHS can occur only after several years of repeated unsuccessful attempts at improvement.
+Fiscal penalties and transfer of responsibility for services to another county or DHS can occur only after several years of repeated, unsuccessful attempts at improvement.